sergrt/tiny_rx/README.md

 ```
 10
 ```
-### Combination of functions
+### Combining functions
-It is possible to make a combinaton of these functions.
+It is possible to combine these functions.

-Let's filter only even numbers, multiply them by `4`, and filter again only numbers greater than `10`:
+For example, let's filter even numbers, multiply them by 4, and then filter again to keep only numbers greater than 10:

 ```c++
 auto subscription = source